The internet's best source of info and parts for mobile home furnaces and air conditioners.

-Since many older heating elements are no longer available, your only option may be to repair them using this restring kit.
-Restringing an element simply means replacing the heating coil with a new one.
-New limit switches should also be installed.
-These restring kits are not recommended for the newer heating elements that have a shorter but wider diameter coil.
+Since many older heating elements are no longer available, your only option may be to repair them using a properly sized restring kit.
+Restringing an element simply means replacing the heating wire with a new one.
+New limit switches and/or fuses should also be installed.

-To determine the correct wattage, add up the Killowats (KW's) of the coils.
-The total should be near or above the total Kilowats (KW's) of your furnace.
-For instance, if you have a 9.6KW furnace with two coils, then you'll need two 5KW coils.
+To determine the correct wattage, add up the Killowats (KW’s) of the coils.
+The total should be near or above the total Kilowats (KW’s) of your furnace.
+For instance, if you have a 10KW furnace with two coils, then you’ll need two 5KW coils.
 Remember, 1000 watts equals 1 KW.
-Never install coils of different KW's in the same element.

-If you find your coils burned, the cause may be that the coils aren't getting enough air and getting too hot.
+If you find your coils burned or the limit switches constantly tripping, the cause may be that the coils aren’t getting enough air and getting too hot.
 Be sure your filters are clean.
 Maintaining a clean furnace is also important in ensuring proper airflow over your heating elements.
+A limit switch that’s constantly tripping may be caused by the coils being too close to the limit (see helpful tip below).

-Some restring kits comes with a fuse.
-If your element already includes a limit switch, the fuse is not necessary.
+Some restring kits come with a fuse.
+If your element already includes a limit switch, the fuse may not be necessary.

 Do-It-Yourself Restringing Instructions